solana-foundation/developer-content/content/courses/onchain-development/local-setup.md

     tools, Rust and Anchor.
   - Ensure Anchor works out of the box with no errors or warnings
 description:
-  "Setup a local Solana development environment for building onchain programs, with the Solana CLI, Rust and Anchor installed."
+  "Setup a local Solana development environment for building onchain programs."
 ---

 ## Summary